brindha87/coursera_python_specialization/README.md

 #### Exercise json_assignment2:

 Write a Python program that will prompt for a location, contact a web service and retrieve JSON for the web service and parse that data, and retrieve the first place_id from the JSON.

+## Course 4: Using Databases with Python

+These exercises covers Chapters 14 to 15 of the textbook "Python For Everybody - Exploring Data in Python 3" by Charles Severance.
+The solutions are in the folder "using_databases_with_python".

+#### Exercise emaildb:

+This application will read the mailbox data and count the number of email messages and store it in the database table

+#### Exercise emaildb2:

+This application will read the mailbox data and count the number of email messages per organization (i.e. domain name of the email address)

+#### Exercise itunes_tracks:

+This application will read an iTunes export file in XML and produce a properly normalized database

+#### Exercise itunes_tracks2:

+This application will read an iTunes export file in XML and produce a properly normalized database

+#### Exercise many_to_many:

+This application will read roster data in JSON format, parse the file, and then produce an SQLite database that contains a User, Course, and Member table and populate the tables from the data file.

+#### Exercise geodata:

+Visualizing data on google maps.
+More details in README file in the code folder

+#### Exercise geodata2:

+Same as the above application with modified locations in where.data file